 You can find further stories of my love for unloved movies in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Christmas With BBC Records And Tapes is a feature looking at the eccentric festive singles released by the equally eccentric label; you can find it here.
+Christmas With BBC Records And Tapes is a feature looking at the many eccentric festive singles released by the equally eccentric label; you can find it here.

 © Tim Worthington.